kistleh/ansible-nginx-role/README.md

 the following:

 * Install role using either GitHub or Ansible Galaxy
-* Initialize a new scenario and create/converge instance on Vagrant
+* Initialize a new scenario and create/converge instance on Docker
 * Update role to work on both CentOS and Ubuntu platforms
 * Verify role idempotency
-* Write Testinfra tests to confirm role tasks
+* Write Testinfra and/or Ansible tests to confirm role tasks
 * Initialize new scenario for Docker
 * Run code syntax/lint tests